 Snakes are an important part of ecosystems.
 As middle-order predators, they keep natural environments and food webs working.

 There are 25 species of snakes in Canada, including the now-extirpated (locally extinct) timber rattlesnake.
-Twelve of these 25 snake species are considered endangered by Committee on the Status of Endangered Wildlife in Canada.
+Twelve of these 25 snake species are considered endangered by the Committee on the Status of Endangered Wildlife in Canada.

 One of these species is the blue racer, a snake exclusive to Pelee Island, present on the more than one-kilometre stretch of land protected by NCC on the island.

 By eradicating most of the non-native phragmites from an 800-metre stretch of shoreline on the island, NCC has recreated foraging, basking, nesting and hibernation sites for snake species present on Pelee Island, including blue racer and eastern foxsnake.

 "NCC has been slowly but steadily increasing snake habitat on Pelee Island by removing invasive species, planting native species and making wetlands," says Jill Crosthwaite, NCC's conservation biology coordinator in southwestern Ontario."Our efforts were rewarded in 2017 when we found an eastern gartersnake basking at the edge of one of our newly created wetlands, only one year after it was dug!
 Our Pelee properties are popular with all the snake species on the island and, while it’s always exciting to spot a rarity, there’s a special sense of satisfaction when wildlife (even common species) are spotted using habitat you’ve had a hand in creating."